hoangsonww/The-MovieVerse-Database/.github/README.md

 There are also additional directories and files for project configuration, testing, and other utilities.
 The project is built using a variety of directories, including `.github`, `MovieVerse-Utilities`, `MovieVerse-Config`, `MovieVerse-Middleware`, `MovieVerse-Design`, `images`, and more.
 Each directory serves a specific purpose in the development, deployment, and maintenance of The MovieVerse application.

+> [!NOTE]
+> As a reminder, this repository is not the official production repository for The MovieVerse.
+The official codebase is private for security reasons.
+This repository is only for educational purposes and to showcase _parts_ of the codebase of The MovieVerse, which may differ significantly from the official, private codebase.
+However, this codebase is still functional (if you would like to run the app locally) and actively maintained.

 ## Deployment

 The official website is currently deployed LIVE at **[movie-verse.com](https://movie-verse.com)**.
 The deployment process involves building the frontend, backend, and mobile app, configuring the server, and deploying the application to the server.
 The deployment process is automated using CI/CD pipelines and scripts to ensure a seamless deployment experience.